cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 An authentication tag may verify under multiple keys, nonces, or associated data, but AEGIS is assumed to be key committing in the receiver-binding game, preventing common attacks when used with low-entropy keys such as passwords.
 Finding distinct keys and/or nonces that successfully verify the same `(ad, ct, tag)` tuple is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

-However, it is NOT fully committing because the key doesn't commit to the associated data: with the ability to also alter `ad`, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.
+However, it is NOT fully committing because the key doesn't commit to the associated data.
+As shown in {{IR23}}, with the ability to also alter `ad`, it is possible to efficiently find multiple keys that will verify the same authenticated ciphertext.

 Under the assumption that the secret key is unknown to the attacker both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks regardless of the tag size.